WebFormsCore/WebFormsCore/README.md

 ## What is WebForms Core?
-WebForms Core is a framework for ASP.NET Core.
+WebForms Core is a framework for ASP.NET Core 2.3 (.NET Framework), 8.0 or higher (.NET).

 It is heavily inspired by WebForms but is not a direct port.
 There are many breaking changes.
 The goal is to provide a framework that is easy to use and provides a familiar experience for developers who are used to WebForms.